andymaul123/pca-engine/README.md

 # PCA-Engine
 A framework for building Point-and-Click Adventure games in the web browser.

+Uses NodeJS & Express as the back-end, and HTMX & Vanilla JS on the front-end.

 **Current Status:** Proof of Concept

 ## Installation